X

 Form 1099-PATR: What It Is and How to Use It

-If you are a member of a cooperative who received patronage dividends last year, you might find yourself holding Form 1099-PATR this season.
+If you are a member of a cooperative who received patronage dividends last year, you might find yourself holding -PATR this tax season.
 Not sure what to do with this form?
 We’ve got your back.
 In this guide, we’ll go over everything you need to know about Form 1099-PATR, including why you received it, what it means, and how to report it, if necessary.

 At a glance: